 Understanding the different layers

-Selecting the apt protocol
+Selecting the appropriate protocol

 Serialising the packets

 Using socket programming in games

 Sending data

 Receiving data

 Dealing with lag

 Using synchronised simulation

 Using area-of-interest filtering

 Using local perception filtering

 Introduction

 In the modern era of video games, networking plays a huge role for the overall playability of a game.
 A single player game would offer at an average about 15-20 hours of gameplay.
 However, with the multi-player (networked) feature, the gameplay time increases manifold as now the users have to play against other human opponents and improve their tactics.
 May it be a PC game, console or mobile, having multi-layer has become a common feature these days.
 From a freemium model for games, where the monetization and revenue model is based around in-app purchases and Ads, it is necessary that the game has thousands or millions or active users per day.
 That is the only way the game will make money.
 When we speak about multi-player, we should not fool ourselves by thinking that it is restricted to PvP (player vs Player) in real time.
 It can also be asynchronous multi-player, where the player competes with the “data” from an active player’s deck but not with the player itself.
 It gives the illusion that the player is competing against a real player.
 Also with the advent of social media, networking also plays a role in making you compete against your friends.
 For example, in Candy Crush after you finish a level, you are shown how your friends fared in the same level and who is the next friend to beat.
 All this adds to the hype and hysteria around the game and makes it compelling to keep playing it.